Anurag-30/knowledge-base/05-PostgresSql/04-Foreign Keys And Joins/Readme.md

 ## DROP a FOREIGN KEY Constraint

-To drop a FOREIGN KEY constraint, use the following SQL syntax. <>
+To drop a FOREIGN KEY constraint, use the following SQL syntax. <br />

-ALTER TABLE ORDERS
+`ALTER TABLE ORDERS
-   DROP FOREIGN KEY;
+   DROP FOREIGN KEY;`